 Skip to content

-What if Christianity is not meant for the whole world?
+What if Christianity is not a universalist religion?

-What if Christianity is not meant for the whole world?
+What if Christianity is not a universalist religion?

 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost.